 15. Store and stack cleaning chemicals safely

-Stacking chemical drums and boxes too high is unsafe and may cause damage.
+Stacking cleaning chemical drums and boxes too high is unsafe and may cause damage.
 It is advisable to store powders above liquids.
-Ensure chemicals are stored in a cool, well ventilated area away from direct sunlight and out of the reach of children.
+Ensure cleaning chemicals are stored in a cool, well-ventilated area away from direct sunlight and out of the reach of children.

 16. Wash hands

 Ensure there is good ventilation in the storeroom and when you are using cleaning chemicals.
 Extra caution should always be exercised when using any kind of spray in a confined space (eg. bathroom).

 Do not smoke anywhere near cleaning chemicals or whilst you are using cleaning chemicals.

 These guys might look cool walking away from a chemical fire...but the rest of us won't.

 Do not use any chemicals near food unless they are for a food-related task (eg. Vegetable Sanitiser).